kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/02 - Can poetry really predict anything/The Second Coming.md

 Reel shadows of the indignant desert birds.
 ```

-He sees the anti-christ, not hope — something bad.
+He sees the anti christ, not hope — something bad.
 This thing is dead eyed and merciless, it moves slowly while being unsettling.

 ```
 The darkness drops again; but now I know